Blendify/blender-manual/blender_docs/manual/compositing/types/color/color_correction.rst

 Midtones Start, Midtones End
-   Defines the start and the end of midtones range, i.e. values where the whole tonal range is divided into the highlights, midtones and shadows.
-   (There is also a smooth transition between the ranges of width 0.2 units).
+   Defines the start and the end of midtones range, i.e. values where the whole tonal range is divided into the highlights, midtones and shadows (there is also a smooth transition between the ranges of width 0.2 units).

 Inputs